State-wide training series 'Artificial Intelligence in University Teaching' (FO>KI)

+The training series was successfully completed in November 2025.
 The recordings of some lectures and workshops are available in a YouTube playlist.
 This means that the content can be viewed flexibly even after the end of the project and used for your own work. |

-A training series developed at the Karlsruhe Institute of Technology (KIT) aims to strengthen AI skills at universities: as part of the project "State-wide training series 'Artificial Intelligence in University Teaching' (FO>KI)", teaching staff, support staff, course developers, university management and students can acquire practical knowledge and basic principles on the use of artificial intelligence in teaching and learning.
+In the project "State-wide training series 'Artificial Intelligence in University Teaching' (FO>KI)", teachers, support staff, program developers, university management and students can acquire practical knowledge and basic principles for the use of artificial intelligence in teaching and learning.

-For their concept, Svenja Geißler from the Center for Technology-Enhanced Learning at KIT and Dr. Matthias Bandtel from the Baden-Württemberg University Network for Digitalization of Teaching (HND-BW) will receive a fellowship for digital university teaching in Baden-Württemberg, which is endowed with 50,000 euros and awarded by the Stifterverband (for promoting science, research, and the Arts) and the Baden-Württemberg Ministry of Science, Research, and the Arts.
+For their concept, Svenja Geißler from the Center for Technology-Enhanced Learning at KIT and Dr. Matthias Bandtel from the Baden-Württemberg University Network for Digitalization of Teaching (HND-BW) will receive a Fellowship for digital university teaching in Baden-Württemberg, which is endowed with 50,000 euros and awarded by the Stifterverband (for promoting science, Research, and the Arts) and the Baden-Württemberg Ministry of Science, Research, and the Arts.

 - Online workshops